AmeyaAI/QuantaSearch/README.md

 > - If you change the folder path, remember to update the corresponding path in the **`docker-compose.yml`** file to maintain consistency.

-For complete API reference and advanced examples, see our [Docusaurus Documentation]().
+For more advanced examples, see our [Code Example Docs](https://support.ameya.ai/docs/dev-docs/QuantaSearch-update/code-examples).

 ---